peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 There are also others who provided resources for this book.
 I thank everybody for this.

 ## :)
-If this book has helped you in any way, send me an email over to `ppmo.2azip@slmail.me`.
+If this book has helped you in any way, send me a quick email over to `ppmo.2azip@slmail.me`.
+Do not use discord.

 With an inclination, and belief in a desire, you can achieve anything.
 Go and get it.
 I Love you all.
 Btw do not underestimate books.